uLemos/Crud_Dapper/README.md

 # Crud_Dapper
 API .NET Core
-Using FluentValidation, AutoMapper, UnitOfWork and ORM Dapper.
+using FluentValidation, AutoMapper, UnitOfWork and ORM Dapper.
 By: Lemos